Yvonne Rainer: Cinematic work

 I made the transition from choreography to filmmaking between 1972 and 1975.
 In a general sense my burgeoning feminist consciousness was an important factor.
 An equally urgent stimulus was the encroaching physical changes in my aging body.

 Rainer sometimes included filmed sequences in her dances, and in 1972 she began to turn her attention to directing feature-length films.
-The feminist tone of her films, characterized by an interest in how the female body was being viewed or objectified by male directors, resonated with the feminist film theory emerging at the time in seminal texts like Laura Mulvey's Visual Pleasure and Narrative Cinema.
+The feminist tone of her films, characterized by an interest in how the female body was being viewed or objectified by male directors, resonated with the feminist film theory emerging at the time in seminal texts such as Laura Mulvey's Visual Pleasure and Narrative Cinema.
 Her early films do not follow narrative conventions; instead, Rainer's films combine autobiography and fiction, sound and intertitles, to address social and political issues.
 Rainer directed several experimental films about dance and performance, including Lives of Performers (1972), Film About a Woman Who (1974), and Kristina Talking Pictures (1976).
 Her later films include Journeys from Berlin/1971 (1980), The Man Who Envied Women (1985), Privilege (1990), and MURDER and murder (1996).
 MURDER and murder, more conventional in its narrative structure, is a lesbian love story dealing with Rainer's own experience of breast cancer.
-In 2017, Lives of Performers was included in the annual selection of 25 motion pictures added to the National Film Registry of the Library of Congress being deemed "culturally, historically, or aesthetically significant" and recommended for preservation.
+In 2017, Lives of Performers was selected for preservation in the National Film Registry of the Library of Congress, being deemed "culturally, historically, or aesthetically significant".